FROST8ytes/Cyberhax-Hacking-101/forensics/spam-messages/README.md

 ## Challenge Overview

 1. Challenge File Inspection:
-  a.
-The challenge provides a textfile that appears to contain a spam message.
+  - The challenge provides a textfile that appears to contain a spam message.
 2. Decode with SpamMimic Tools:
-  a.
-Utilised the online tool https://spammimic.com/decodepw.shtml to decode the spam messages.
+  - Utilised the online tool https://spammimic.com/decodepw.shtml to decode the spam messages.
-  b.
-Pasted the content of the spam email into the online tool and provide the password as given in the challenge description.
+  - Pasted the content of the spam email into the online tool and provide the password as given in the challenge description.

 ![1](https://github.com/FROST8ytes/Cyberhax-Hacking-101/assets/131322679/fa044c08-3e70-46e9-97fe-baa3a8b3758c)

 4. Get Flag:
-  a.
-Successfully decoded the spam message and revealing the flag
+  - Successfully decoded the spam message and revealing the flag
 ![2](https://github.com/FROST8ytes/Cyberhax-Hacking-101/assets/131322679/8ba2b003-ac44-4b52-8749-9d8ecba84a24)